pp3times/zmk-config-drift-v3-editor/How to Change your Keymap/README.md

 <img src="images/9.png"><br/><br/>

 ### 10. Unzip to Find 3 Files: Firmware Files for the Left and Right Keyboard Halves and a Reset File
+This confirms that you can now make your own firmware.
+Next, let's try and change some keys.
 <img src="images/10.png"><br/><br/>

 ### 11. Go Back to the Repository Page